The Road Did Not Start in Malta

 Outdoor training that made the road possible

-Before launching The Climate Walker, Jaydip trained and worked as a trekking instructor and outdoor guide, added kayaking instruction, and kept building the endurance, navigation, group leadership, and risk awareness needed for long-distance field work.
+He later trained and worked as a trekking instructor and added kayaking and outdoor leadership experience.
+That work developed the navigation, endurance, group leadership, and risk awareness needed for a long route on foot.

 Malta sharpened the climate mission

-Jaydip came to Malta for postgraduate study in hospitality and tourism in 2024 and 2025.
-Climate learning, sustainable tourism research, and youth environmental participation there turned a personal concern into a public mission.
+Jaydip moved to Malta to study hospitality and tourism.
+His work around sustainable tourism and climate change helped turn a personal concern into a public walking journey.

 From Malta cleanups to Valletta departure